 This example produces the same results as the earlier code that uses the directory functions, but this code is shorter and safer because you cannot forget the !== = comparison.

-Deleting the Directory and Its Contents
+Deleting Directory and Contents

 PHP has the rmdir( ) function that takes a directory name as its only parameter and will remove the specified directory from the file system, if the process running your script has the right to do so.
 However, the rmdir() function works only on empty directories.
 The example below deletes empty directory named “temporary”: